UO-CS210/Treemap/docs/HOWTO-Treemap.md

 without writing code at first:

 - `Real`:   Draw a single tile, labeled with the value.
+   Since `display.draw_tile` wants a string to use as a label, use the `str` function to get a string representation of the number.
 - `list[Nest]` : Depends on length of the list.
   - A single item:  Handling depends on whether that single item is an `Real`, a `tuple`, a `dict`, or something else.
 We could